medialab/xan/docs/cmd/spark.md

     -P, --show-percentages
                         Show series numbers as a percentage under their respective bars.
 Only useful when -W/--width is more than 1.
+    --repeat-x-axis <choice>
+                        Whether to repeat x-axis for each plot when using -T/--time.
+Can be "yes" or "no". [default: yes]
     --cols <num>        Number of terminal columns, i.e. characters, that we can use for drawing labels, legends and sparklines.
                         Defaults to using all your terminal's width or 80 if